JAIJANYANI/Video-Analysis-for-Surveillance/README.md

 The Project consist of three steps :

 1.)
-Extracting frames from a video at regular intervals 2.)
-Detecting change in every two consecutive frames in a sequence 3.)
-Reporting timestamp for every change
+Extracting frames from a video at regular intervals<br />
+2.)
+Detecting change in every two consecutive frames in a sequence<br />
+3.)
+Reporting timestamp for every change<br />

 ## Prerequisites